 Flight Risk Assessment Tool

-The Flight Risk Assessment Tool or “FRAT” is a free iphone/ipad application with a companion watch application.
-It was designed to aid pilots with identifying safety hazards and the in risk level of each identified hazard during preflight planning.
+The Flight Risk Assessment Tool or “FRAT” is an iphone & ipad application with a companion watch application.
+It was designed to aid pilots with identifying safety hazards and the risk level of each identified hazard during preflight planning.
 It is primarily targeted for general aviation pilots, but can be used by any pilot to aid in Risk Management (for more information, select Risk Management from the menu above).
 The FRAT uses the familiar PAVE (Pilot-Aircraft-enVironment-External Pressures) checklist to make the assessment.

 Every pilot, from an excited student pilot taking his/her first flight to an old crusty well-traveled airline pilot uses Risk Management whether they know it or not.
 A pilot evaluates his/her physical condition, weather, the airplane, fuel availability, time constraints (get-home-itis), and many other potential hazards.
 The pilot then determines the likelihood that any hazard will cause problems during the flight (risk level).
 Unfortunately, this step may not be given the importance it deserves or evaluated realistically.

 Occasional flyers may approach Risk Management somewhat informally and use minimal resources to gather information (possible hazards) about their flight.
 Airline pilots, on the other hand, have the advantage of a Risk Management system staffed by professionals already in place that evaluate the risks and mitigation strategies for the intended flight.
 Using a FRAT can bring the inherent safety of an airline safety management system to the general aviation pilot.